 Figure 9-37b - Per AID TID Info subfield format

-The AID field carries the AID of the STA for which the Per STA Info field is intended.
+[CID99] When Multi-STA BlockAck variant is intended for a non-AP STA, the AID field carries the AID of the non-AP STA for which the Per STA Info field is intended.
+When Multi-STA BlockAck variant is intended for an AP, the AID field is set to 0.

-The TID field contains the TID for which the acknowledgement or block acknowledgement applies.
+The TID field contains the TID for which the acknowledgement or block acknowledgement contained in the Per AID TID Info subfield applies.
+[CID80] Note: One or more Per STA Info subfields with same value of the AID subfield and different values of the TID subfields can be present in the Multi-STA BlockAck frame.
+[CID100]Note: When Multi-STA BlockAck is used to acknowledge a management frame, the TID value is set to 15.

-If the ACK Type field is 0, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per STA Info field indicates the acknowledgement of successful reception of either a single MPDU or of all the MPDUs carried in the eliciting (A-) MPDU.
-If the ACK Type subfield is 1, then the Block Ack Starting Sequence Control and Block Ack Bitmap fields are present.
+If the ACK Type field is [CID2185]1 and the TID value of the Per AID TID Info subfield is smaller than 8 or equal to 15, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per STA Info field indicates the acknowledgement of successful reception of a single MPDU indicated by TID of the Per AID TID Info subfield.
+[CID2414, CID2582] If the ACK Type field is 1 and the TID value of the Per AID TID Info subfield is set to 14, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per STA Info field indicates the acknowledgement of successful reception of all the MPDUs carried in the eliciting A-MPDU.
+[CID2232, CID2458] The Ack Type field is not set to 1 when responding to a BlockAckReq frame or an MU-BAR.
+If the ACK Type subfield is 0, then the Block Ack Starting Sequence Control and Block Ack Bitmap fields are present.

+[CID98, CID508, CID1811] If the ACK Type field is 0, the Fragment Number subfield is set as follows: